eboeke/gsp_anx_pred/README.md

 # gsp_anx_pred
-prediction of trait anxiety from neuroimaging data

-This repository contains code used to run analyses for a submitted pqp34, where I am using machine learning tools to predict trait anxiety from neuroimaging data.
-I use data from the Brain Genomic Superstruct Project  (GSP).
+This repository contains code used to run analyses for a project on prediction of trait anxiety from neuroimaging data, published as Boeke et al. (2019) Biological Psychiatry: CNNI.
+I used data from the Brain Genomic Superstruct Project  (GSP).